 - Spray bottle for water to use with cloth wipes

 Clothing is one of those things that I really don’t recommend registering for.
-EXCEPT that you know you’ll need some basic onesies.
+EXCEPT some basic onesies.

-And if you put them on you’re baby registry, you’re signaling to people looking at it that they should not buy you clothes other than those onesies.
+And if you put them on your baby registry, you’re signaling to people looking at it that they should not buy you clothes other than those onesies.